 I do seem to learn a lot, though, when you come around – which is probably not your intent.

-I learn how powerful your attacks can be.
+Your attacks can be powerful.
 I learn just how much damage you can do.
 I realize you usually travel with friends and that while you may seem pretty innocent yourself, it may be that you cause some of the worst pain and damage because you bring your friends (Fear, Pain, Inadequacy, Exhaustion, Grief and others).

 And then I hear the voice of my Redeemer, calling softly.